cfoust/cy/pkg/cy/api/docs-replay.md

 # doc: CommandBackward

-In time mode, jump to the moment in time just before the last command was executed.
-In copy mode, move the cursor to the first character of the last command that was executed.
+In time mode, jump to the moment in time just before the previous command was executed.
+In copy mode, move the cursor to the first character of the previous command that was executed.

+# doc: CommandSelectForward

+Move the cursor to the first character of the output of the next command and select its output.

+# doc: CommandSelectBackward

+Move the cursor to the first character of the output of the previous command and select its output.

 # doc: StartOfLine